fiftydinar/gidro-os/README.md

 - Integrate Davinci Resolve container into just & yafti
 - Integrate "Quick Close in Overview" extension in an image as a rpm
 - Integrate "OpenWeather" extension in an image as a rpm (currently use fork, as official is not ready)
-- Switch from nxmbit dynamic triple-buffering repo to another one if it doesn't gain Fedora 39 support
 - Update System76-Power to latest version

 Issues to fix: